 For questions about the course content, please contact Charles Wheeler at email@example.com.

 This four-week course covers acquisition and derivation of citizenship, and the requirements for naturalization.
 These include continuous residence, physical presence, good moral character, civics and English-language requirements and exemptions, disability waivers, oath requirements and the application process.
 Throughout the course, participants will review both the law and procedure for acquisition, derivation, and naturalization, including examination of primary and secondary sources and sample application forms.

-CLE: CLINIC is authorized by the State Bar of California to provide minimum continuing legal education (MCLE) trainings.
-E-learning participants are eligible to claim 1.5 hours of MCLE credits per webinar for the webinar component of our e-learning immigration law courses.
+CLINIC is authorized by the State Bar of California to provide minimum continuing legal education (MCLE) training.
+If you are a California attorney, you are eligible to claim 1.5 hours of MCLE credits for each live webinar you attend in our e-learning immigration law courses.
+To receive MCLE credit, please provide your state bar number when you register for each live webinar.
+You may seek self-study CLE credit for viewing any recorded webinars posted on the course website.
 If you are an attorney licensed in another state, please check with your state bar to determine whether this training qualifies for MCLE credit.